Select Page

 VIX is a synthetic volatility index β€” it is already a measure of market volatility, not a base observation like price or volume.
 It is a gauge of change in its own right.
 When submitted to QAE, VIX enters M1 Baseline as the environmental state of volatility itself.
 M2 Reaction then applies the reshaper formula to that same VIX input, measuring the velocity of change of an instrument that is already measuring change.
 This emergent behaviour is structurally analogous to VVIX β€” the volatility of volatility β€” not by design but as a natural consequence of the architecture meeting an unusual input.
 The experiment is valid and the output is genuinely interesting precisely because of this.

-Point 2 β€” The Flat Spot: VIX spends extended periods compressed between approximately 12 and 20 β€” a low volatility regime where daily readings cluster with minimal variation.
-This produces a dense band of near-identical cardinal values in the middle of the range, partially defeating ordinal differentiation.
-The structural information in VIX lives at the extremes β€” the fear spikes and the floor β€” not in the middle where most observations sit.
+Point 2 β€” The Flat Spot: VIX spends extended periods compressed between approximately 15 and 20 β€” a healthy volatility regime.
+This produces a dense band of near-identical cardinal values in the middle of the range, partially defeating the purpose of ordinal differentiation.
+The interesting structural information in VIX lives at the extremes β€” the fear spikes and the floor β€” not in the middle where most observations sit.
 Volume and wind speed distribute across their full ranges with natural variation, giving ordinal ranking genuine structural separation throughout.

 VIX May 2026 - QAE Report